After the 2020 increase in the cost of a TV Licence, you may be wondering if you still need one?

 If you're caught without one you need to pay in full as soon as possible or risk prosecution, plus a fine of up to £1,000 (or £2,000 in Guernsey) and any legal costs/compensation.

-While you cannot be imprisoned for TV licence evasion, you can be jailed for non-payment of a fine imposed by the court.
-It's illegal to refuse to pay for a tv licence, if you are using services that require one, however it's a fine line between refusing to pay, and being unable to pay.
-If you are struggling to afford to pay your tv licence, you can contact TV Licensing and they can arrange a payment plan around the dates you receive your salary or benefit payments, or move you to a TV Licensing payment card, which gives you the flexibility to pay for a licence weekly and fortnightly, or monthly, from about £6.
-You can pay online, at any PayPoint, by phone or by text.
+While you can’t be imprisoned for TV license evasion, you can be jailed for non-payment of a fine imposed by the court.
+It’s illegal to refuse to pay for a TV license if you’re using services that require one.
+However, there’s a fine line between refusing to pay and being unable to pay.
+If you’re struggling to afford to pay your TV license, contact TV Licensing.

 The following services are still openly (and legally) available to you – as long as you aren’t using them to watch or stream live TV, without needing a tv licence